SilkRose/Pony/src/stories/sagwa-in-sanctuary/sagwa-in-sanctuary-meta.md

 # Sagwa in Sanctuary

-Mane Characters:

-Location:

-### Synopsis
+## Synopsis:
 MLP x Sagwa crossover fic.
 Fluttershy takes 3 cats into her sanctuary, Sagwa, Sheegwa, and Dongwa.
 How will they adjust to this new place and new creatures to be around, and what lessons will they learn along the way?

-### Description
+## Description:

-### Short Description
+## Short Description:

-### Ideas
+## Ideas:

-#### Lessons Learned:
+### Lessons Learned:
  - Dongwa, learns the more adult lessons
  - Sagwa, learns the more intermediate ones
  - Sheegwa, learns the more basic ones

-#### Chapter Ideas:
+### Chapter Ideas:
 * Dongwa likes Opal, but Opal doesn't have the best personality. (looks aren't everything.)
 * The three cats help Opal be a better person. (strive to do better)
 * Dongwa likes Opal now for both looks and personality. (romance is fun, but tricky.)